Donald Laird Rheem, “father” of the Rheem Valley

 In early November this year Elsie invited Mary to a Mastick family gathering.
 She was a SPECIAL GUEST and stole the show as Elsie’s sons, granddaughters, and 3 year old great granddaughter renewed the old friendship.

-Mary is a dear lady, loving mother, grandmother, friend and a blessing to all who know her.
+Mary was a dear lady, loving mother, grandmother, friend and a blessing to all who knew her.
 She is an inspiration to us all!